DanielPickens/Ecomm-APP-backend-takehome/README.md

-# Ecommerce-Flask backend app
+# Ecommerce-App using Flask and MySQL

 Ecommerce-backend-app with post & search routes which supports CRUD operation of products and sellers.

 **Endpoints**